hass-uconnect/hass-uconnect/README.md

 # Home Assistant Fiat/Chrysler/Dodge/Jeep/Ram integration

-This integration is using the Fiat Uconnect cloud API which was reverse-engineered from the native app traffic capture & its decompilation.
+This integration is using the Stellantis Uconnect cloud API which was reverse-engineered from the native app traffic capture & its decompilation.

 ## Requirements
 * A supported car made by one of Stellantis brands